Want to learn my top email tips for connecting with college coaches? Click below to get the free cheat sheet!

-Before you can really tell, you should know about a thing called the “recruiting funnel”.
+Before you can really tell where you stand as a college recruit, you should know about a thing called the recruiting funnel.
 It’s a metaphor to represent the different stages a potential college athlete will go through on his/her way to signing their National Letter of Intent (NLI).

 - Ask your high school or club coach about you as a player/student/person, etc. and extend a message to you (they aren’t allowed to contact you directly until September 1 of your junior year in high school)

 - Relay that he’d like to see more of you, perhaps through a highlight video (you should definitely be ready with video footage to send out)

 - Schedule an unofficial and/or official visit to the campus

 - Extend an offer if all the other pieces are feeling like a good fit.